Having a Well Stocked Classroom Library

 - Scholastic Book Points: When students place orders through scholastic you can earn points that can be used to get free books.
 As a non classroom teacher I have never been able to take advantage of this program but have good things from classroom teachers that do so.

-I use book lables on each of the book baskets in my classroom library.
-This helps my non readers find books that they are interested in.
-This is especially important for ESOL students where visual support is key.
+I used book labels on each of the book baskets in my classroom library.
+This helped my non readers find books that they were interested in.
+This is especially important for ELLs, where visual support is key.